computations/lagrange-ng/README.md

   algebra computation.
 If it is set to `OFF`, OpenBLAS will be used instead.
 - `MKL_PREFIX_DIR`: Implies `ENABLE_MKL=ON`, and can be used to point to the MKL install directory.

+## Troubleshooting

+Some users have reported issues with CMake not finding NLOpt properly.
+In this case, I would recommend installing NLOpt as a library via `apt` or `brew`.
+If this fails to fix the issue, please let me know.

 # Running

 In order to run Lagrange-NG, three files are needed: